ShobanChiddarth/telegram-proxy-server-aws/README.md

 ### Using the Proxy server

-1. Open the public IP of the EC2 in a browser
+1. Open the public IP of the EC2 in a browser.
+(This is made possible using the containerized FastAPI application in [tproxy-server-expose-details/](./tproxy-server-expose-details/))
 2. Use the connection details shown there (IP, port, secret) in telegram client to connect to the proxy server
 3. Bypass censorship and use Telegram